 Homestead Money Savers

-Nest Learning Thermostat: At both our country homestead and our metropolitan home we use Nest Learning Thermostats.
+Nest Learning Thermostat: At our homestead we use Nest Learning Thermostats.
 We have been using these thermostats since their initial release in 2011.
 We believe they are the best programmable thermostat available today.
 There are considerations to make when using Nest Learning Thermostat with a millivolt HVAC system, and we’d be happy to help you understand them.
 Our Nest Learning Thermostats have saved us thousands of dollars in utilities over the years, so are a top choice for Weekend Homesteader Money Savers.
 We love the custom schedules and location aware updates recently introduced.
 A full Nest thermostat review with connectivity, scheduling, features, and compatibility considerations will be added to our blog soon.

 Nest Protect Smoke & Carbon Monoxide Alarm: Our metropolitan home has an embedded alarm for smoke and carbon monoxide, but our country homestead was built in the 70’s.
 Our insurance provider, American Family, offered a discount on our homeowners insurance if we installed a Nest Protect Smoke & Carbon Monoxide Alarm.
 The clear voice alerts are much more effective at expressing what the alert condition is when compared to the sirens found on other alarms.
 Also, self-tests are performed and texts are sent to our phones to inform us if any follow up action is needed.
 No more forgetting to test batteries, ensure the sensors are cleaned, etc. With the incentive offered from our homeowners insurance we’ve saved hundreds of dollars in just a few short months.